 The Act is intended to ensure a fair and free election outcome, and covers the big issues of concern about political advertising.
-This includes misleading and deceptive conduct and ensuring that political advertising is properly authorised so that voters know who is responsible for them.
+This includes the likelihood of misleading and deceptive conduct and ensuring that political advertising is properly authorised so that voters know who is responsible for them.